polymorphine/routing/README.md

 [![LICENSE](https://img.shields.io/github/license/polymorphine/routing.svg?color=blue)](LICENSE)
 ### Composite routing library for HTTP applications

-#### Concept feature: *Tree structure finding matching route and resolving urls*
+#### Concept feature: *Tree structure routing matching requests and building endpoint urls*
-Router may consist of individual routes (see [`Route`](src/Route.php) interface) from three main categories:
+Router may consist of individual routes (see [`Route`](src/Route.php) interface) of three main categories:
 * **Splitters** - Switches that branch single route into multiple route paths.
   `Switch` would be more accurate name, but it's a php keyword and it would require some additional prefix/postfix description.
 * **Gates** - Routes that determine if current request should be forwarded or performs some preprocessing based on request passing through.
-* **Endpoints** - Use case entry points.
-Routes which only responsibility is to take (processed) request and return response.
-Neither routing path continuations nor uri building happens in endpoint routes.
+* **Endpoints** - Routes which only responsibility is to take (processed) request and pass it to handler that produces response.
+Neither routing path continuations nor uri building happens in endpoint routes, but when request uri path is not fully processed then handler method is not called and null (prototype) response is returned.
+  Endpoints are also capable of gathering and returning responses for OPTIONS method requests if this http method was not explicitly routed.

 These routes composed in different ways will create unique routing logic, but since composition tree may be deep its instantiation using `new` operator may become